16 Things To Do In Florence With Kids

 Wherever you end up finding the best things to do in Florence with kids, you will also need to find some family-friendly eateries for all to enjoy.
 You cannot visit Florence without trying the local favorites like Pici pasta with fried breadcrumbs at Osteria de Pazzi or gelato at Vivoli.
 Of course, you can also get pizza just about anywhere.
 Actually, many family-friendly hotels offer free food to their guests.
 Some of them have great restaurants you can enjoy even if you do not have a hotel room there.

 Challenge the kids to see who can find the most street art as you meander through Florence.
 Artist, Clet Abraham has hidden artworks all over the city, many on the street signs and traffic poles.
 He and other artists have taken it upon themselves to make the city more attractive.
-Before you go, make sure you take the kids on a walk through the rolling hills of the Tuscan countryside.
+Before you go, make sure you take the kids on a hike through the rolling hills of the Tuscan countryside.